 Information for Students

 We urge you to get vaccinated as soon as you can.
-Please do not call or walk into Student Health to be vaccinated without an appointment.
+Please do not walk into Student Health to be vaccinated without an appointment.

 UI Health Care has provided a comprehensive FAQ about COVID-19 vaccine safety, which we encourage you to review.